buildtesters/buildtest/docs/getting_started.rst

     $ buildtest build -c hello.sh.yml

-STOPPED HERE: compiler is required and we need a recipe type that doesn't require it.
+TODO: compiler is required for singlesource and we need a recipe type that doesn't require it.